ultravideo/uvgComm/README.md

 Kvazzup
 =======

 Kvazzup is an HEVC video call software written in C++ and built on [Qt](https://www.qt.io/) framework.
 Kvazzup makes use of the following open-source tools: Kvazaar for HEVC encoding, OpenHEVC for HEVC decoding, Opus Codec for audio encoding and decoding, kvzRTP for Streaming Media and Speex DSP for AEC.
-Currently, Kvazzup operates on Windows and it can be compiled using MinGW or Visual Studio.
+The aim of this project is to become a state-of-the-art Open-source Video Conferencing application as well as to provide a testbed for novel video call technologies that improve the video call experience.

 ## Features